Donor conception law

 HFEA– short for Human Fertilisation and Embryology Authority- provides a wealth of information in its capacity as the UK’s regulator of fertility treatment.

-NGDT – short for National Gamete Donation Trust- is a charity which recruits and helps egg and sperm donors.
+SEED TRUST – short for Sperm Egg & Embryo Donation Trust- is a charity which recruits and helps egg and sperm donors.

 Media & Commentary